ryssbowh/craft-themes/DEVELOPERS.md

 });
 ```
 Strategy classes must implement `BlockCacheStrategyInterface` and their options extend `BlockStrategyOptions` which is a [configurable options](#configurable-options) class (but is not modifiable through events).

+Each block can disable caching entirely by overriding the method `getCanBeCached(): bool`.
+The content block is non cacheable, but still has a caching strategy which will define displayers caching.